 How to get more water without leaving your boondocking location

 Following these tips will help you save water but eventually, you will run out.
 We enjoy boondocking for long periods of time so we came up with a solution for getting more water.

 You can read all about our system to get water while boondocking in our Complete Guide to Boondocking for Beginners but I’ll add a short breakdown of what we do here as well.
 We start with our 33-gallon fresh water tank.
 After that water supply is used we refill water.

 We use a water bladder and fill it up at a state park, national park, truck stop, or really anywhere we can find fresh potable water.
 We fill it up in the bed of our truck and then transport it to wherever our RV is parked.

-Tucker then uses a water pump to transfer the water flow through our Clearsource water filter and into our RV.
+Tucker then uses a water pump and an RV water hose to transfer the water flow through our Clearsource water filter and into our RV water tank.
 Using this system, along with our solar panels, we are able to extend our boondocking stays quite a bit!

 If you are near enough to a body of water like a lake or a river, you can use a Clearsource Nomad to filter safe water directly into your rig!

 Read next >>> 9 of Our Favorite Boondocking Locations

 I hope you’ve found these water-saving tips helpful and that they allow you to stay out in nature even longer!
 Have any other water conservation tips that would help others with saving water while boondocking?
 Feel free to drop them down in the comments below!